HaploConduct/HaploConduct/polyte/README.md

 For suffix-prefix overlap computations, HaploConduct uses the [rust-overlaps package](https://github.com/jbaaijens/rust-overlaps) for computing suffix-prefix overlaps in de novo mode.

-For reference-guided assembly, SAVAGE depends on [samtools](http://samtools.sourceforge.net) and the [bwa mem](http://bio-bwa.sourceforge.net/) aligner.
+For reference-guided assembly, HaploConduct depends on [samtools](http://samtools.sourceforge.net) and the [bwa mem](http://bio-bwa.sourceforge.net/) aligner.

 To summarize, please **download and install the following dependencies**: